Website Manager

 a.
 Any Coach not certified by USA Football through MTJFL Umbrella - fined $100.00 and cannot coach until properly certified.

 b.
-Player penalty for an altered birth certificate - player suspended.
+Player penalty for an altered birth certificate - player suspended for remainder of the regular and post season play.

 c.
-If Coach knew about the above alteration - coach suspended.
+If Coach knew about the above alteration - coach suspended for remainder of the regular season and post season play.

 d.
 If Commission knew about the alteration - banned from MTJFL.